Visual Compositional Tuning: Related Work

 \PAR{Visual Instruction Tuning.} Instruction following is an essential capability in language models~\cite{wei2021finetuned, zhou2023instruction}.
 Misalignment between a model's response and the format requested by a question can hinder the precise evaluation of its performance~\cite{he2024does, hsieh2023sugarcrepe, salido2025none, balepur2025these}.
 VIT involves training a model on a fixed set of response patterns that can be repeated during inference (e.g., multiple-choice, short- and long-response questions)~\cite{liu2023visual, llava15}.
 Although VIT has shown performance improvements in general multimodal capabilities~\cite{huang2023visual}, recent work~\cite{ghosh2024closer} has shown that optimizing for response formatting potentially limits the quality of language model responses.

-While VIT~\cite{llava15} relies on simple questions to train instruction following capability, \method leverages more complex questions to achieve the same goal.
+While VIT~\cite{llava15} relies on simple questions to train instruction-following capability, \method leverages more complex questions to achieve the same goal.
 Higher $k$ questions facilitate learning by encouraging the model to learn from more visual features in each image.

 \PAR{Complex Tasks in LLMs and MLLMs.} Complexity in the space of vision-language tasks has been loosely conceptualized by different interpretations of compositionality.
 Some studies view compositionality as a sequential arrangement of basic tasks \cite{chen2024facilitating, li2024mosaic}.
-Compositionality as integrations of basic capabilities has been examined in geometric reasoning ~\cite{chae24decomposing} and general visual reasoning~\cite{hua2024mmcomposition}, but mainly in the context of evaluation.
+Compositionality as integrations of basic capabilities has been examined in geometric reasoning~\cite{chae24decomposing} and general visual reasoning~\cite{hua2024mmcomposition}, but mainly in the context of evaluation.

 We argue that compositional complexity can be studied in the context of training MLLMs.
-Studies highlight that while MLLMs do show signs of compositional capability ~\cite{ossowski2024prompting}, they struggle when constituting components and their combined patterns are not strongly learned or missing during training ~\cite{campbell2025understanding}. \method builds on this insight by defining complexity as the combination of atomic visual capabilities and widening the range of complexity represented in the dataset.
+Studies highlight that while MLLMs do show signs of compositional capability~\cite{ossowski2024prompting}, they struggle when constituting components and their combined patterns are not strongly learned or missing during training~\cite{campbell2025understanding}. \method builds on this insight by defining complexity as the combination of atomic visual capabilities and widening the range of complexity represented in the dataset.

 \PAR{Scaling Visual Instruction Tuning Data.} VIT is a data- and compute-heavy step in training \cite{xu2023parameter}.
-Prior work has approached this challenge from mainly two directions.
+Prior work has approached this challenge mainly from two directions.
 First, upscaling-based approaches \cite{cvbench, llava15} argue that ever larger corpora can continue to improve visual capabilities, partially addressing the challenge of low information density through sheer volume of data.
 Second, data selection studies argue that full performance can be reproduced with smaller amounts of data \cite{lee2024concept, liu2024less}.
 ICONS \cite{wu2024icons} shows that models can achieve near-full performance across a suite of MLLM benchmarks using only a fraction of the original VIT dataset.

-However, these approaches treat complexity as a byproduct of scale rather than a controllable metric. \method exposes the model to more complex tasks without scaling the dataset size by explicitly targeting higher $k$-values during sample generation.
+However, these approaches treat complexity as a byproduct of scale rather than a controllable metric.
+Our visual compositional tuning approach, \method, exposes the model to more complex tasks without scaling the dataset size by explicitly targeting higher $k$-values during sample generation.